netnutmike/screeps/README.md

         		'energyMode'  : ENERGY
         	},
 ```
 * Certain roles now have the ability to set the source of energy and/or the destination of energy.
 In those roles there are new options, there are 2 examples below.
 For the builder, it is set to first try to pull energy from any stored energy, which is a Storage structure, a Container structure or link.
 If it cannot find energy in any of those (or they do not exist) then it will look to see what the room default setting is for source2, which by the example in the previous item above is ENERGY, so it will go start to harvest energy.
 For the eminer, it's source is set to the default which again is ENERGY but it also has a dest and dest2.
-The first destination it will look for is CONTAINER, if it cannto find any or they are all full then it will look for STORAGE to deliver it's energy to.
+The first destination it will look for is CONTAINER, if it cannot find any or they are all full then it will look for STORAGE to deliver it's energy to.
 If a role has the source or destination options and they are not set (undefined) then the room default it used.
 ```
 'builder' : {
             	'build'  : 2,